UBC-CIC/health-platform-iOS-watchOS/README.md

 After you have set the AWS Constants, relaunch the app and the IoT status should say Connected.
 If this is not the case, check that you are connected to WiFi, and also that you entered your IoT Endpoint and Cognito Pool ID correctly.

+At this time, also register the user and device ID in the frontend.

 ### iOS app overview

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/iOS%20App.png" width="200"/>